muhme/joomla-branches-tester/README.md

    For example, using `https://github.com/Elfangor93/joomla-cms:mod_community_info`.
    In this case, exactly one version must be provided, and it should match the version of the given `joomla-cms` cloned repository.
+5. The Docker `jbt_network`, used by all containers, defaults to IPv4.
+   To use IPv6, run the script with the `IPv6` option.
+   This will configure the Docker network to use IPv6.
-5. To force a fresh build with `no-cache`, defaults to build from cache.
+6. To force a fresh build with `no-cache`, defaults to build from cache.
 </details>

 :point_right: In case of trouble, see [Trouble-Shooting](#trouble-shooting).